jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - Don't get me wrong
   - I don't mean to cross the line, is she your new GF?

+- It's okay
+  - It's all good
+  - Don't worry about it
+  - No need to apologize

 - Thank you
   - You're a star!
   - You're an absolutely star!